apache/hudi/rfc/rfc-61/rfc-61.md

 JIRA: [HUDI-4677](https://issues.apache.org/jira/browse/HUDI-4677)

-> Please keep the status updated in `rfc/README.md`.

 ## Abstract

 For the snapshot view scenario, Hudi already provides two key features to support it:
 * Time travel: user provides a timestamp to query a specific snapshot view of a Hudi table
-* Savepoint/restore: "savepoint" saves the table as of the commit time so that it lets you restore the table to this savepoint at a later point in time if need be. but in this case, the user usually uses this to prevent cleaning snapshot view at a specific timestamp, hence, only clean unused files
-The situation is there some inconvenience for users if they use them directly
+* Savepoint/restore: "savepoint" saves the table as of the commit time so that it lets you restore the table to this savepoint at a later point in time if need be. but in this case, the user usually uses this to prevent cleaning snapshot view at a specific timestamp, and also remove savepoint if already expire. the situation is there no life-cycle management of save points, that bring inconvenience for the users

 Usually users incline to use a meaningful name instead of querying Hudi table with a timestamp, using the timestamp in SQL may lead to the wrong snapshot view being used. for example, we can announce that a new tag of hudi table with table_nameYYYYMMDD was released, then the user can use this new table name to query.